 I coordinate US-based trips myself instead of using tour operators in order to provide the best experience at the best price.
 Tour operators tend to do a lot of “photo stops” and “fly-bys.”
 I prefer to experience the sites we visit.

-If I partner with tour operators for international trips, I still customize the trip for our group to get the best price, and to avoid the pitfalls of most group tour companies.
+If I partner with tour operators for international trips, I still customize each trip for our group to get the best price, and to avoid the pitfalls of most group tour companies.
+I don’t “re-sell” pre-packaged tours.

 How do people afford these trips?

 Most families don’t go on every trip with me.
-They choose one trip a year, and save for that one trip.
+They choose one trip a year (or every other year, or whatever), and save for that one trip.
 Also, sometimes one parent will take one or two children on a trip one year, and one or two other children the next year.

 We really want to join you, but we can’t come up with all the money immediately when you announce a trip.

 For some trips, I have a payment schedule, so you don’t have to pay all at once.
-For others, full payment is due upfront (within 7 days of my confirmation email).
+For others, full payment is due upfront or within 7 days of my confirmation email.

 But how does everyone find the money to save?
 We’re not rich!